The Wind in the Willows

-The Wind in the Willows is a children's novel by the Scottish novelist Kenneth Grahame, first published in 1908.
-It details the story of Mole, Ratty, and Badger as they try to help Mr. Toad, after he becomes obsessed with motorcars and gets into trouble.
-It also details short stories about them that are disconnected from the main narrative.
-The novel was based on bedtime stories Grahame told his son Alastair.
+The Wind in the Willows is a children's novel by the British novelist Kenneth Grahame, first published in 1908.
+It tells the story of Mole, Ratty and Badger as they try to help Mr. Toad after he becomes obsessed with motorcars and gets into trouble.
+It also contains short stories about them that are disconnected from the main narrative.
+The novel was based on bedtime stories that Grahame told his son Alastair.
 It has been adapted numerous times for both stage and screen.

-The Wind in the Willows received negative reviews upon its initial release, but it has since become a classic of British literature.
+The Wind in the Willows received negative reviews upon its initial publication, but it has since become a classic of British literature.
 It was listed at No. 16 in the BBC's survey The Big Read and has been adapted multiple times in different media.

 Background

-Kenneth Grahame married Elspeth Thomson, the daughter of Robert William Thomson in 1899, when he was 40.
-The next year they had their only child, a boy named Alastair (nicknamed "Mouse").
-He was born premature, blind in one eye, and was plagued by health problems throughout his life.
-When Alastair was about four years old, Grahame would tell him bedtime stories, some of which were about a toad, and on his frequent boating holidays without his family he would write further tales of Toad, Mole, Ratty and Badger in letters to Alastair.
+In 1899, Kenneth Grahame (age 40) married Elspeth Thomson, the daughter of Robert William Thomson.
+The next year, their only child, a son Alastair was born premature.
+Nicknamed "Mouse", he was blind in one eye and had health problems throughout his life.
+When Alastair was about four years old, his father told him bedtime stories, some of which were about a toad, and on his frequent boating holidays without his family, Grahame wrote further tales of Toad, Mole, Ratty and Badger in letters to Alastair.

-In 1908, Grahame took early retirement from his position as secretary of the Bank of England.
-He moved with his wife and son to an old farmhouse in Blewbury, Berkshire.
-There, he used the bedtime stories he had told Alastair as a basis for the manuscript of The Wind in the Willows.
+In 1908 Grahame retired early from his position as Secretary of the Bank of England.
+The family moved to an old farmhouse in Blewbury, Berkshire.
+There Grahame used the bedtime stories he had told Alastair as a basis for the manuscript of The Wind in the Willows.